jackson-dean-cricut/overkill-nametag-lights/README.md

 - [ ] Add configuration storage
 - [ ] Create mobile app control interface
 - [ ] Add sound reactivity
+- [ ] Turn off LEDs overnight (for when people forget)
+- [ ] Remember user's color selection and restore it after party mode
+- [ ] Party mode only for users that are here
+- [ ] Put RGB LEDs for the user's buttons
+- [ ] Interface with seat occupancy sensors

 ## 🐛 Troubleshooting